-The cause of ancient haemorrhagic disease scurvy leads to the unrelenting search of Vitamin C, and since then it is very well recognised for the spectra of benefits it offers to the human race.
-Isolated in 1928, Vitamin C is essential for the development and maintenance of connective tissues in the body and formulations containing Vitamin C are dominating the skincare industry.
+The cause of ancient haemorrhagic disease scurvy leads to the unrelenting search of Vitamin C, and since then it is very well recognised for the spectra of Vitamin C benefits it offers to the human race.
+Isolated in 1928, Ascorbic acid is essential for the development and maintenance of connective tissues in the body and formulations containing it are dominating the skincare industry.

 - Provides strong Antioxidant Protection

 - Speeds up the Fat Metabolism

 - Provides Photo-protection